- Search The Registry

-On this date in 1879, Nannie Burroughs, a Black educator was born.
+In 1879, Nannie Burroughs, a Black educator, was born on this date.

 Her work did not stop there.
-In 1896, she joined other women to form the National Association of Colored Women (NACW) to promote political mobilization of Black women.
-As her political partisanship ripened, she became a much sought- after participant in that arena, particularly by the Republican Party.
+In 1896, she joined other women to form the National Association of Colored Women (NACW) to promote the political mobilization of Black women.
+As her political partisanship ripened, she became a much sought-after participant in that arena, particularly by the Republican Party.
 When Herbert Hoover was elected president in 1928, he chose Burroughs to head a fact-finding commission on housing.
-In 1909, she founded the National Training School for Women and Girls, which was renamed the Nannie Helen Burroughs School in 1964.
+In 1909, she founded the National Training School for Women and Girls, renamed the Nannie Helen Burroughs School in 1964.

 Through her religious and educational efforts, she hoped to instill more Black women with moral values, such as thrift and hard work, and prepare them to become self-sufficient wage earners.
-Nannie Helen Burroughs died in Washington D.C. on May 20, 1961, at the age of 82.
+Nannie Helen Burroughs died in Washington, D.C., on May 20, 1961, at 82.